mw-138/fivem-deferralCards/README.md

 end)
 ```

 This example looks a lot cleaner and easier to read through.
+With this running in a while loop, you can use variables to dynamically change how the adaptive card functions.
+For example, you can create a queue interface and show the player's position in the queue etc.

 # Important
 From my personal experience, it is advised to use these export functions within a while true loop otherwise the client will timeout after a couple of seconds.